 5. Visit House of MinaLima

 If you love Harry Potter, but don’t want to fork out for a big studio tour, head to House of MinaLima on Greek Street.
-It’s a small, free exhibition of art and graphics from the Harry Potter and Fantastic Beasts films from Miraphora Mina and Eduardo Lima—two designers who helped to bring J.K.
-Rowling’s magical creations to life for the big screen.
+It’s a small, free exhibition of art and graphics from the Harry Potter and Fantastic Beasts films from Miraphora Mina and Eduardo Lima—two designers who helped to bring the magical creations from the books to life for the big screen.
 The exhibition includes prints and props which are on loan from Warner Brothers.
 Free entry.

 6. Hear live jazz at Ronnie Scott’s